-You only need 15 minutes to make this side dish.
-It can also be used as part of other well-known main dishes in Korea such as chapchae (stir fried noodles), kimbap (rice and seaweed rolls), and bibimbap (rice with mixed vegetables).Continue to 9 of 11 below.
+You only need 15 minutes to make this side dish of Korean seasoned spinach.
+It can also be used as part of other well-known main dishes in Korea such as chapchae (stir-fried noodles), kimbap (rice and seaweed rolls), and bibimbap (rice with mixed vegetables).Continue to 9 of 11 below.

 09 of 11

 This is one of the most popular side dishes in Korea and it takes only 10 minutes to make.
 You can serve bean sprout salad with bibimbap (Korean mixed rice with vegetables and meat) or alongside the popular Daikon radish and carrot salad.Continue to 10 of 11 below.

 This quick cucumber pickle recipe is ready in just 20 minutes.
 The sweet and salty flavor makes it the perfect side dish.Continue to 11 of 11 below.